 Nutritional remedies for erectile dysfunction that can supplement lifestyle change are available also.
 One of the most promising are proteolytic enzymes.

 Proteolytic enzymes are known to …

 - Break down excess fibrin and scar tissue in the blood stream.
-Fibrin is a protein that helps blood clot, but sometimes the body goes into overdrive and fails to “turn off” the production.
-This thickens the blood, increases blood pressure and hinders circulation.
+Fibrin is a protein that helps blood clot, but sometimes the body goes into overdrive and fails to “turn off” fibrin production.
+Excess fibrin thickens the blood, increases blood pressure and hinders circulation.
 Proteolytic enzymes cleanse the blood of fibrin and boost cardiovascular health.

 - Fight inflammation naturally.
 Inflammation is one of the primary causes of hardened arteries (atherosclerosis), yet over-the-counter NSAIDs have a laundry list of side effects (including ED) that make them inappropriate for long-term use.
-These enzymes recognize bad prostaglandins that cause excessive inflammation and dispose of them.
+Proteolytic enzymes recognize “bad” prostaglandins that cause excessive inflammation and dispose of them.

 It’s nearly impossible to replace your store of proteolytic enzymes through diet alone, even if you eat a great diet of all organic foods.
 But you can safely and easily replace them through supplementation.
 Unlike many vitamins, you literally cannot get too many enzymes.